Our Consultation Types

 How long does a fertility consultation last?

-A full initial fertility consultation will take sixty minutes, while a mini consultation is just twenty minutes.
+An initial fertility consultation will take sixty minutes.

 What will the consultant ask about?